dwongdev/bichon/README.md

 ## 💖 Support & Promotion

-If this project has been helpful to you and you’d like to support its development, you can consider making a small donation or helping spread the word.
-Financial support is optional but deeply appreciated — it helps me dedicate more time and resources to building new features and improving the overall experience.

-You can also support the project by sharing it with others, writing about your experience, or recommending it within relevant communities.
-Every bit of visibility helps more people benefit from the tool!
+Bichon is an open-source email platform focused on privacy, local ownership, and long-term stability.

+The project is freely available and fully functional for everyone.

+Some members of the community choose to support the project financially.
+This support helps sustain ongoing development and long-term maintenance, while keeping the project independent and user-driven.

+Support is always optional.
+You can also contribute by sharing feedback, reporting issues, or recommending Bichon to others.

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-Support%20the%20Project-FFDD00?logo=buy-me-a-coffee)](https://buymeacoffee.com/rustmailer)